Board Position Vacancies

 NEW: Snohomish County is currently seeking qualified applicants to fill one position on the county's Noxious Weed Control Board.
-Applicants in district 3 are encouraged to apply.
+Applicants in district 3 and district 1 are encouraged to apply.
 Elected member will serve a four-year term.
 The position will remain open continuously.

 Board Responsibilities and Job Description